mark-maxwell/dotfiles/README.md

 ### skhd
 - Symlink skhdrc to ~/.config/skhd/skhdrc

+## Tmux
+- Symlink tmux.conf to ~/.tmux.conf
+NOTE: For Mac, the default shortcut for changing the keyboard input source (e.g. from UK to US keyboard layout) is CTRL+SPACE which clashes with the custom Tmux leader key - preventing Tmux shortcuts from working - so the Mac shortcut must be bound to something else.

 ## Additional tools and required packages
 - `urxvt` for great, simplistic unicode terminal emulator
 - `feh` for image viewing, specifically background/lock screen images